 Other times, your natural or reconstructed breast may be smaller.
 Again, this can make finding clothes that fit difficult and create an asymmetrical appearance.
 In this case, a breast reduction may be suitable.

+The procedure takes 30 minutes to perform.
+It involves lifting and rotating skin in the centre of the breast and suturing it into its new position.
 Nipple reconstruction aims to create a new nipple using your body’s own tissue.
 Usually, nipple reconstruction is performed after breast reconstructive surgery once your new breasts are settled into place.
 If your nipple has been removed and you can’t create a nipple during reconstructive surgery, you can have a nipple made during a later procedure.

 Lipofilling or lipomodelling can improve the contours of the breast after reconstruction.
 You can inject fat into the required area or remove fat from the reconstructed breast to create a softer, smaller appearance, so both breasts match.